 American Humane is seeking individuals with a Doctor in Veterinary Medicine (DVM), Registered/Licensed/Certified Veterinary Technician (RVT/LVT/CVT) license, or B.S. in Animal Science or related field to represent the organization’s No Animals Were Harmed® program in an on-call capacity as a Certified Animal Safety Representative (CASR) on motion picture, television, commercial and new media locations.
-The person is this position can based in or around Dallas, TX or Austin, TX and reports directly to the Chief Veterinary Officer & National Director, American Humane Hollywood
+This position is based in or around New Orleans, LA and reports directly to the Managing Director, American Humane Hollywood

 Founded in 1877, American Humane is committed to ensuring the safety, welfare and well-being of animals.
 Our leadership programs are first to serve in promoting and nurturing the bonds between animals and humans.
 We are first to serve, wherever animals are in need of rescue, shelter, protection or security.
 Through our innovative leadership initiatives – from our “No Animals Were Harmed®” program in Hollywood to broad-based farm and conservation animal welfare certifications, to rapid response rescue and care across the country – American Humane sets the gold standard as the most visionary and effective animal welfare organization in the nation.